 - Booth Information: This section has no character limit and can be used to provide artists with information about your booth spaces, including cost, size, and availability.

-The Legal Agreement is the only field that cannot be edited once your event is published on ZAPP.
-You can enter your event contract or legal terms; artists are required to accept your legal agreement before they can apply to your event.
+- Legal Agreement: Use this section to enter your event contract or legal terms; artists are required to accept your legal agreement before they can apply to your event.

 In the last section of your Event Information, you’ll see four settings: